FlowForwarding/lincx/docs/ling/PORTING.md

 The sys.config put into a directory priv and an option added to rebar.config to import contents of the directory to the image.
-An attempt to start linc application now culminated in the following error:
+An attempt to start linc application now culminates in the following error:

 	{no_driver,{spawn,"sudo /lincx/../priv/epcap -d /lincx/../priv/tmp -i eth1 -P -N -I """}}